inkdropapp/docs-old/components/privacy.md

 ## Amendment

-We reserves the right to make amendments to this Privacy Policy.
+We reserve the right to make amendments to this Privacy Policy.